tuckerweibell/recipe/src/components/EzPageContent/EzPageContent.md

 <EzAlert
   headline="This component is deprecated" tagline="EzPage Content and EzContentGroup are deprecated.
-Use EzPage and EzPageLayout for new pages instead." use="error"
+Use EzPage and EzLayout for new pages instead." use="error"
 />